JuliaImages/ImageShow.jl/README.md

 - (Experimental) `play`/`explore` are interactive tools; it show images frame by frame as video sequence.
 - `gif` is non-interactive; it encodes the image as gif.
+- `simshow` is a simple image viewer to display arrays/images within Pluto or Jupyter.
+Works with complex numbers too.
+See `?simshow` for more.

 Feel free to replace `gif` with `play`/`explore` and see how it works: